 I joined The Lawyer in August 2013 and sit on the news desk.
 I cover litigation and the City and am interested in litigation, corporate and real estate news across a range of sectors.
-I particularly want to hear about deals in the areas of energy, retail, real estate, food and consumer goods and any news about international domestic dispute resolutions and arbitrations.
-I work on the city analysis pages of the print edition and write in-house profiles for the print and online editions of The Lawyer.
+I particularly want to hear about deals in the areas of energy, retail, real estate, food and consumer goods and any news about international domestic dispute resolution and arbitrations.
+I also write in-house profiles for the print and online editions of The Lawyer.
 Get in touch with news and gossip - I tweet at @TheLawyerKate

 - 020 7970 4557

 Burges Salmon, Eversheds and Pinsent Masons have won spots on the Nuclear Decommissioning Authority’s (NDA) reduced legal panel.

 National Grid UK general counsel and company secretary Karen Clayton has left the network in the midst of a full-scale panel review due to be finalised in April 2015.

 Specsavers has triumphed in a five-year trademark battle which went all the way to the European Court of Justice, having switched from Eversheds and Blackstone Chambers’ silk Michael Bloch QC to HGF Law and 8 New Square’s James Mellor.

 - Briefing live: Romania